Jess-BizDev/DANO-AIRLINE-CUSTOMER-EXPERIENCE-AND-SATISFACTION-CRISIS/README.md

-# STRATEGIC-ANALYSIS-DANO-AIRLINE-CUSTOMER-EXPERIENCE-AND-SATISFACTION-CRISIS
+# DANO-AIRLINE-CUSTOMER-EXPERIENCE-AND-SATISFACTION-CRISIS
-To investigate why passenger satisfaction rates has fallen to 43.4% and provide a data-backed strategy to restore the Dano Airline’s reputation.
+A strategic analysis to investigate why passenger satisfaction rates has fallen to 43.4% and provide a data-backed strategy to restore the Dano Airline’s reputation.